TDIH: Barbara Dulinsky, USMC

 “Care was taken to select mature, stable WMs,” Colonel Mary V. Stremlow later wrote, “who could be expected to adapt to strange surroundings and cope in an emergency . . . .
 There was no shortage of volunteers, but not all met the criteria.”

 Dulinsky landed in Vietnam on March 18, 1967.
 She was to be stationed at Military Assistance Command Vietnam (MACV) Headquarters in Saigon.
-Soon, other women would follow where she’d led.
+Soon, other women would follow.
 Ultimately, 28 enlisted female Marines and 8 officers would serve in Vietnam between 1967 and 1973, with roughly a dozen women present at any given moment in time.

-Initially, these Marines were housed at the Ambassador Hotel, but they were moved a few times, finally landing in housing near the MACV headquarters.
+Initially, these Marines were housed at the Ambassador Hotel, but they moved a few times, ultimately into housing near the MACV headquarters.
 They didn’t always have eating facilities, so they cooked on hot plates or electric skillets in their rooms.
 Since there were no laundry facilities, they paid Vietnamese maids to wash their uniforms.

-The Tet Offensive changed everything, of course.
-Initially, the women were stranded in their rooms while enemy missiles flew through the air nearby.
+The Tet Offensive changed everything.
+Initially, the women were stranded in their rooms while enemy rockets and mortar rounds flew through the air nearby.

 “It’s hard to believe that a war is going on around me,” Captain Vera Mae Jones wrote.
 “I sit here calmly typing this letter and yet can get up, walk to a window, and watch the helicopters making machine gun and rocket strikes in the area of the golf course which is about three blocks away.
 At night, I lie in bed and listen to the mortar rounds going off.
 The streets, which are normally crowded with traffic, are virtually bare . . . .
 MSgt.
 Dulinsky, Cpl Hensley, and Cpl Wilson finally got into work this afternoon.
 Cpls Hensley and Wilson plan to spend the night.”

-In the weeks that followed, the women would work long days, sometimes enduring mortar and sniper fire attacks on the MACV headquarters where they were stationed.
+In the weeks that followed, the women worked long days, sometimes enduring mortar and sniper fire attacks on the headquarters where they were stationed.

 They also swapped their dress skirts and heels for jungle fatigues and boots.